 The Department of Civil Rights and Equity Investigations (CREI) is charged with the investigation and resolution of alleged violations of Texas A&M University’s civil rights policies, including Title IX.

-Anyone who feels they have been the victim of prohibited conduct is encouraged to bring it to the attention of the University’s Title IX Officer.
+Anyone who feels they have been the victim of prohibited conduct is encouraged to bring it to the attention of the University’s Title IX Coordinator.
 She is empowered to provide supportive remedies and academic adjustments to all individuals involved in these situations and to protect the safety of the campus community through these measures.
-You can also request a formal investigation or an informal resolution of your complaint by filing a report with the Title IX Officer.
+You can also request a formal investigation or an informal resolution of your complaint by filing a report with the Title IX Coordinator.

 ☎ (979) 458-8407